Plant defense against herbivory: Agriculture

+Crop plants can be bred for their ability to resist herbivory, thus protecting themselves from damage with reduced use of pesticides.

+In addition, biological pest control sometimes makes use of plant defenses to reduce crop damage by herbivores.
+Techniques include polyculture, the planting together of two or more species such as a primary crop and a secondary plant.
+This can allow the secondary plant's defensive chemicals to protect the crop planted with it.

 The variation of plant susceptibility to pests was probably known even in the early stages of agriculture in humans.
 In historic times, the observation of such variations in susceptibility have provided solutions for major socio-economic problems.
 The hemipteran pest insect phylloxera was introduced from North America to France in 1860 and in 25 years it destroyed nearly a third (100,000 km2) of French vineyards.
 Charles Valentine Riley noted that the American species Vitis labrusca was resistant to Phylloxera.
 Riley, with J. E. Planchon, helped save the French wine industry by suggesting the grafting of the susceptible but high quality grapes onto Vitis labrusca root stocks.
 The formal study of plant resistance to herbivory was first covered extensively in 1951 by Reginald Henry Painter, who is widely regarded as the founder of this area of research, in his book Plant Resistance to Insects.
 While this work pioneered further research in the US, the work of Chesnokov was the basis of further research in the USSR.

 Fresh growth of grass is sometimes high in prussic acid content and can cause poisoning of grazing livestock.
 The production of cyanogenic chemicals in grasses is primarily a defense against herbivores.

 The human innovation of cooking may have been particularly helpful in overcoming many of the defensive chemicals of plants.
 Many enzyme inhibitors in cereal grains and pulses, such as trypsin inhibitors prevalent in pulse crops, are denatured by cooking, making them digestible.